nomis/dtee/docs/manual.rst

 Description
 -----------

-Run *command* with standard output and standard error copied to files, while maintaining the original standard output and standard error as normal.
+Run *command* with standard output and standard error copied to files while maintaining the original standard output and standard error as normal.

 Options
 -------